Gemlik

-Gemlik is a town and center of the Gemlik District of Bursa Province.
+Gemlik is a municipality and district of Bursa Province, Turkey.
+Its area is 401 km2, and its population is 120,245 (2022).
 It is located in the east of the Gulf of Gemlik.
 It is approximately 29 km away from Bursa.
 In antiquity, Gemlik was the location of the ancient Greek town of Cius.

-Gemlik is an industrial port and it has a freezone trade center.
-There are also important industrial establishments in south and west of the harbors.
+Gemlik is an industrial port and has a freezone trade center.
+There are also important industrial establishments in the south and west of the harbors.
 The port of Gemlik is one of the busiest import harbors in Turkey.
 Gemlik is renowned for black olives.

 Etymology

-In the Ottoman-era, the town began to be called Gemilik (Eng. shipyard), because there was a shipyard in the town to build Galleons for the Ottoman Navy.
+In the Ottoman era, the town began to be called Gemilik (Eng. shipyard), because of a shipyard in the town that built Galleons for the Ottoman Navy.

 As of 1920, the British were calling Gemlik, Geumlek in publications.